awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/3_Investigate_anomaly.md

 ![Images/CostAnomaly14.png](/Cost/200_6_Cost_Anomaly_Detection/Images/cost_anomaly_14.png?classes=lab_picture_small)

 ### Congratulations!
 You have completed this section of the lab.
-In this section you learned how to navigate through the history of detected anomalies, dive deep into specific anomaly and investigate the associated root cause.
+In this section, you learned how to navigate through the history of detected anomalies, dive deep into specific anomaly and investigate the associated root cause.

 Click on **Next Step** to continue to the next section.